David Edward Foley: Early life

 David Foley was born in Worcester, Massachusetts on February 3, 1930.
 He was ordained a priest for the Archdiocese of Washington on May 26, 1956.

 Foley was appointed by Pope John Paul II as an auxiliary bishop of the Diocese of Richmond on May 3, 1986.
 Foley was consecrated on June 27, 1986, by Bishop Walter Sullivan.

 Bishop of Birmingham

 John Paul II appointed Foley as the third bishop of the Diocese of Birmingham on March 22, 1994.
 He was installed on May 13, 1994.

 In 1999, Foley issued a decree prohibiting priests in his diocese, under most circumstances, from celebrating Mass in the ad orientem position.
-Though the decree never specifically mentioned the Catholic television network EWTN, which has its studios located in the diocese, observers agreed that it was directed at Mother Angelica's network.
+Though the decree never specifically mentioned the Catholic television network EWTN, which has its major studios in the diocese, observers agreed that it was directed at Mother Angelica's network.

-On May 10, 2005, Pope Benedict VI accepted Foley's resignation as bishop of Birmingham.
+On May 10, 2005, Pope Benedict XVI accepted Foley's resignation as bishop of Birmingham.
 He was elected diocesan administrator on May 19, 2005.

-David Foley died on April 17, 2018, in Birmingham at age 86.
+David Foley died on April 17, 2018, in Birmingham at age 88.